Verify Station Wiring and Voltage

 Voltage Readings (with the DMM in parallel with the Solenoid Voltage Meter)

-When connecting the DMM in parallel with the Solenoid Voltage Meter (wiggy): Note down your Voltage readings in the Results Column below and send back the Voltage readings to ChargePoint's Support group.
+When connecting the DMM in parallel with the Solenoid Voltage Meter (wiggy): Note down your Voltage readings in the Results Column below and send back the Voltage readings to ChargePoint's Support.
+Visit chargepoint.com/support to find your region’s technical support number.

 Voltge Readings